Dionysius Thrax: Authorship

 Modern scepticism over the attribution is associated with the pioneering work of Vincenzo Di Benedetto in particular, though as early as 1822 Karl Wilhelm Göttling, by analyzing the scholia on the text that had recently been collected and published by A. I. Bekker, concluded that the text as we have it was to be dated, not to the Hellenistic period but rather to the Byzantine period.
 Göttling's thesis convinced neither Moritz Schmidt nor Gustav Uhlig, and disappeared from view.
 In 1958/1959, Di Benedetto revived doubts by comparing the received text with ancient grammatical papyri that had since come to light.
 He argued that before the 3rd to 4th centuries AD, no papyri on Greek grammar reveal material structured in a way similar to the exposition we have in Dionysius's treatise, that the surviving witnesses for the period before that late date, namely authors such as Sextus Empiricus, Aelius Herodianus, Apollonius Dyscolus and Quintilian, fail to cite him, and that Dionysius's work only begins to receive explicit mention in the works written from the 5th century onwards by such scholars as Timotheus of Gaza, Ammonius Hermiae and Priscian.
 Di Benedetto concluded that only the first five paragraphs of the treatise came from Dionysius' hand.

 Though initially rebuffed by scholars of the calibre of Pfeiffer and Hartmut Erbse, Di Benedetto's argument has found general acceptance today among specialists.
+It is now thought that most of the text was written in the 3rd or 4th century AD.
+The classical division into word classes that was thought to be seen first in Thrax was attributed by Di Benedetto to Tryphon, who worked slightly later than Dionysius in the 1st century BC, while new research suggests that it was used already by Aristarchus of Samothrace, who was active in the 2nd century BC.